TerosTechnology/terosHDLdoc/doc/features/code_snippets.rst

 Code snippets and grammar
 =========================

-TerosHDL supports code snippets and grammar for some HHDL related languages:
+TerosHDL supports code snippets and grammar for some HDL related languages:

 ================ ================= =============
  Language         Grammar          Code snippets